Home › YouTube Transcript Generator

 Be specific in your prompt.
 "Summarize this" gives okay results.
 "Summarize this in 5 bullet points focused on the business advice given, ignoring personal anecdotes" gives great results.

 Ask follow-up questions.
 After the initial response, keep the conversation going.
-"What did the speaker say about marketing specifically?" or "Can you expand on point 3?"

 Frequently Asked Questions

 Does it work in languages other than English?
 Yes.
 Paste a transcript in any language and tell ChatGPT to respond in your preferred language.
-You can also ask it to translate the transcript first.

 The YouTube transcript + ChatGPT combination is one of the most powerful productivity workflows available today.
 Once you've done it a few times, you'll process video content 10x faster than you used to.